 "Does it take longer to install than other systems?"

-Yes, but doing anything right the first time typically requires more time and money.
-Typically the total change out is done with two man crew starting at 6 am and turning on the new unit at noon.
+Yes, but doing anything right the first time typically requires more time and expense.
+Typically the total change out is done with two man crew starting at 6 am and turning on the new unit at noon depending on the condition of the existing ductwork.

 "Is all the ductwork changed in the attic?"